 He couldn’t hold a fork, or button his pants, or explain why he screamed every time we took a right out of the driveway inside of a left.

 Waiting in long lines was very hard for him, even to see the beloved Santa.

 He still loves Scooby Doo.

 I’ve thought about our exchange off and on for almost a decade.

 Neither of us were our best selves that afternoon—me, all narrowed eyes and gritted teeth, you and your determined march toward fairness.

 First there is grief.
 For me, grief is like a box of feathers I keep in the back of my closet.

-Every once in a while, when I’m feel sad or low, I let the feathers out of the box.
-I let them float free, and wild.
+Occasionally, when I’m feeling sad or low, I let the feathers out of the box.
+They float free and wild.

-Next there is hope—the bag of rocks I strap to my back, and carry all day long.
-I’m not going to lie, the bag is heavy.
+Next there is hope—the bag of rocks I strap to my back and carry all day long.
+It is heavy.
 It weighs me down sometimes.
 But I refuse to let it go.